I ran Ornith 1.0 on DGX Spark and compared its Japanese language performance with Gemma 4 / Nemotron

 |---|---|---|---|---|---|

-The biggest personal discovery was Ornith 1.0 9B scoring 93.0%, surpassing the Japanese-specialized Nemotron 9B-v2-Japanese by 5.7 percentage points.
-Honestly, it was unexpected that an agentic coding-specialized model would beat a "model SFT'd specifically for Japanese" on Japanese common sense questions.
-The natural interpretation is that the base Qwen 3.5 / Gemma 4 included substantial Japanese in pretraining, and that foundation persisted even through Ornith's self-scaffolding RL.
-As a 9B Dense model, 93.0% is solidly in the practical range.
+Ornith 1.0 9B scoring 93.0%, outperforming the Japanese-specialized Nemotron 9B-v2-Japanese by 5.7 percentage points, was personally the biggest discovery.
+The fact that a model specialized for agentic coding beats a "model SFT'd specifically for Japanese" on Japanese common sense questions is, frankly, unexpected.
+The natural interpretation is that Qwen 3.5 / Gemma 4's base pretraining included a considerable amount of Japanese, and that knowledge remained intact through Ornith's self-scaffolding RL.
+For a 9B Dense model, 93.0% is well within the practical range.

-For reference, the reason Gemma 4 26B-A4B-NVFP4 delivers 97.7% in 0.1 seconds with 2 tokens is that Gemma 4 has no thinking component and is designed to directly output minimal responses like A. This direct style dominates in multiple-choice tasks, but as we'll see in later chapters, free-text generation is a different story.
+For reference, Gemma 4 26B-A4B-NVFP4 scoring 97.7% in 0.1 seconds with 2 tokens is because Gemma 4 doesn't have thinking and is designed to directly output minimal responses like A. In choice-based tasks, this direct style is the strongest, but as we'll see in later sections, it's a different story for free-form generation.

-Within the JCQ framework, the first answer has emerged: Ornith 1.0, in both 9B and 35B, falls within the practical range for Japanese common sense.
-"Despite being English agentic-specialized, it works fine in Japanese."
-That alone makes it a viable candidate for local deployment on DGX Spark.
+Within the JCQ framework, the first answer is now in: Ornith 1.0, both 9B and 35B, is within the practical range for Japanese common sense.
+"Despite being an English agentic-specialized model, it works fine in Japanese."
+That alone makes it a passing grade as a candidate for local deployment on a DGX Spark.

 However, since JCQ is a multiple-choice task, quality in long-form generation is a separate axis.
-In the next chapter where I ran ELYZA-tasks-100, Ornith 1.0 9B produced even more interesting results.
+In the next section, when I ran ELYZA-tasks-100, Ornith 1.0 9B produced even more interesting results.

-Phase C — Ornith 9B Tops Japanese Free-Text Writing on ELYZA-tasks-100
+Phase C — Ornith 9B Takes the Top Spot in Japanese Free-Form Writing on ELYZA-tasks-100

-Next up is ELYZA-tasks-100.
-This is the standard benchmark for Japanese LLM free-text evaluation: scoring 100 tasks of free-form Japanese responses from 1 to 5 points using LLM-as-a-Judge.
-This time I used Anthropic's claude-haiku-4.5 (via API) as the judge and lined up 4 comparison models. max_tokens is uniformly set to 1,024 including thinking.
+Next is ELYZA-tasks-100.
+This is a standard benchmark for Japanese LLM free-form writing evaluation, scoring 100 free-form Japanese response tasks on a 1-to-5 scale using LLM-as-a-Judge.
+This time I used Anthropic's claude-haiku-4.5 (via API) as the judge, comparing against 4 reference models. max_tokens is set to 1,024 including thinking across all models.

 | Model | Quantization | avg score | Count of 5-point scores |